neondatabase/postgresql_anonymizer/CONTRIBUTING.md

   macros

-* Additional SQL functions that provide priceless information when we need to fix a bug or develop a new feature, suh as
+* Additional SQL functions that provide priceless information when we need to fix a bug or develop a new feature, such as
   `SELECT anon.get_masking_policy(OID)`.

 In CI, the extension is built with the release mode, which means that the DEB